mzafram2001/mzafram2001/README.md

 ## 👋 About Me
 <div>
 Hi!
 I'm Miguel, a passionate Full Stack Developer.
 My passion for technology and programming has led me to turn ideas into high performance and usability digital solutions.
 Currently working for <a href="https://www.suministrosgame.es" target="_blank">Suministros Game</a>.
-Living in ES Barcelona, Spain.
+Living in 🇪🇸 Barcelona, Spain.
 </div>

 ## 👨‍💻 My Projects (REWORKING!)